maxosprojects/se-scripting/02-first-script.md

             interiorLights.Sort((x, y) => x.DisplayNameText.CompareTo(y.DisplayNameText));

             // This is one of the loop constructs available in C#.
 There are others.
-            // In this case we iterate over the runway lights list getting each of the lights
+            // In this case we iterate over the runway lights list, by getting each of the
-            // one by one and disable them. foreach (IMyInteriorLight light in interiorLights)
+            // lights one by one, and disable each of them. foreach (IMyInteriorLight light in interiorLights)
             // These braces (or curly brackets) define the body of the loop.
             // Variable "light" is only available in the body of the loop and not outside of it.